-The UpTown Waterloo BIA is supported by four main pillars—Marketing and Communications, Advocacy and Relationship Building, City Planning and Economic Development and Governance and Finance—designed to create value-added advice and direction to the operation and objectives of the organization.
+The UpTown Waterloo BIA is supported by four main pillars—Marketing, Advocacy and Relationship Building, City Planning and Economic Development and Governance and Finance—designed to create value-added advice and direction to the operation and objectives of the organization.

 The Marketing Committee is always looking for creative and innovative people and we invite you to consider joining our team.
 If you work with a business in UpTown Waterloo and are interested in joining the Marketing Committee, please Contact Us.